 When considering starting a new charity, the question of which country to target is an important one.
 This post explains the process for prioritizing countries and how this system can be applied to different countries.

 In recent years, there has been an observable shift in the animal advocacy movement towards institutional change.
-Corporate outreach is an institutional strategy that seems widely used to achieve positive change for animals.
-Corporate outreach involves designated campaigns aiming to influence the behaviour of corporations
+Corporate outreach is an institutional strategy that is widely used to achieve positive change for animals.
+It involves designated campaigns aiming to influence the behavior of corporations.

 Decision-making on which charities to establish involves certain complex processes.
 Part of this analysis is looking at the effectiveness of different approaches.
 Currently at Charity Entrepreneurship, I am analysing how promising the corporate outreach campaigns are in implementing the most promising asks.
 Coming from a cluster approach perspective, I analyse multiple groups of evidence, one of which is historical case studies.
 This post explains an analysis about the counterfactual impact of cage-free corporate campaigns in the US.

 The following report is a part of ongoing research by Charity Entrepreneurship looking into corporate outreach as a potential approach used to implement asks.

 When recommending different charities to start in the field of animal advocacy, a crucial question to consider first is which ask should be prioritized?
 Regardless of the approach - corporate outreach, governmental intervention or individuals focus intervention - we need to decide what we are going to ask them for in the first place.